 Dunnet Bay Distillery: Producer of world-renowned Rock Rose gin and Holy Grass vodka, Dunnet Bay Distillery offers an educational (and delicious!) visitor experience.
-For 2021, the distillery offers a tasting experience (£20 per boat shed, seats 2), incorporating some north coast stories which celebrates 2021 as Scotland’s Year of Coast and Waters.
-Advance booking essential (01847 851287 https://www.dunnetbaydistillers.co.uk/)
+Advance booking for their tours is essential (01847 851287 https://www.dunnetbaydistillers.co.uk/)

 North Point Distillery: The newest distillery on the Caithness block, producing rum and gin from Forss, west of Thurso.
 Their signature Pilot Rum takes its inspiration from Northern Pilots who navigated incoming shops on the treacherous Pentland Firth!
-New for summer 2021 (July onwards) North Point Distillery hope to offer 2 tours per day.
-Please contact the distillery (01847 808120 https://www.northpointdistillery.com/) to book.
+Please contact the distillery (01847 808120 https://www.northpointdistillery.com/) to book your place on tours.

 John O’Groats Brewery: Starting life as three homebrewers, the John O’Groats visitor experience is now located at the ‘Last House’ next to the famous John O’Groats signpost.
 A variety of pale ales and stouts await you in their tasting room!
 Just turn up for a tour!
 (07842 401 571 and https://www.johnogroatsbrewery.co.uk/)

 Old Pulteney Distillery: Pulteneytown is brimming with nautical history, and Old Pulteney is known as the Maritime malt.
-At the time of writing (May 2021), there are no distillery tours in operation, but do check the website, or drop into the shop to pick up a bottle.
+You can book in for a maritime malt masterclass on the Old Pulteney website.
 (01955 602371 https://www.oldpulteney.com).

 Local stockists and other distilled products